 What to Expect

-First Visit: The first visit takes approximately 60 minutes, which includes the consultation/case history and some orthopaedic and neurological tests (if applicable).
+First Visit: The first visit takes approximately 60 minutes, which includes the consultation/case history and some orthopedic and neurological tests (if applicable).
 This is to ensure that it's safe and appropriate to provide you treatment.
 I will analyze your spine for areas of concern, and in most cases I will request x-rays which are taken here in St. Albert and are unfortunately no longer covered by Alberta Health Care.

 Subsequent Visits: The number of treatments necessary to heal is dependent on many factors, especially: length of injury duration, severity of misalignment, physical fitness, age, etc. When I have examined you and looked at your x-rays, I will know whether I can help you, how many treatments you will require and how much it will cost.

-We are also pleased to offer our patients massage therapy, which can be an excellent addition to the chiropractic adjustment.
 Sometimes your overall body alignment is negatively impacted by foot dysfunction and poor foot biomechanics.
 Examples of symptoms that show such dysfunction are general foot, ankle, knee, hip and low back pain.
 Plantar fasciitis, calluses, corns, crossed over and malformed toes, bunions, heel pain/spurs and low arches or flat feet are other issues noted and assessed.
 We perform foot exams to create orthotics, uniquely tailored for your feet, that combat these conditions.

 How will I feel afterward?

-After your first treatment you will often feel sore, like you worked out too much, but most people feel better right away.
+After your first treatment you will often feel sore, like you worked out too much, but most people feel better quickly.
 Some people experience headaches or a 'bruised' feeling.
 This is considered normal but severe pain is not.
 Usually after you have been adjusted a few times, you won't experience negative post-adjustment reactions.
 This is because your bones will 'get used to' being in the right place.
 It's a little more complicated than that, however we can talk about it more in person.